-Branded presentation box for ESCP Europe:
+Branded student welcome pack for ESCP Europe:

 At the very end of August and in advance of the new college year, European business school ESCP Europe officially welcomed their new 2018 intake of students at a Student Welcome Event held at their London campus.
 Other ESCP business school locations followed suit over the following couple of weeks.
 These include Paris, Berlin, Madrid, Turin & Warsaw.

 The event was a mixture of formal and social with the students being addressed by the Dean and various other Heads of School, followed by a reception and the opportunity to meet their fellow classmates and campus staff.

 At the end of the event, all attendees were presented with a ‘student welcome pack’ – a branded presentation box containing a number of useful items the school felt would benefit the student.
 And, Design Inc are proud to have been involved in the strategy, design & production of these packs.